faressoft/flowa/README.md

 ## Features

 * Writing more readable code for complex logic.
+* Works with promises or callbacks.
 * No more callback hells.
 * Jumping between tasks.
 * Proper error handling.
-* Setting timeouts.
-* Reusability.
+* Timeouts.

 ## Introduction